natario1/Elements-Deprecated/README.md

 }
 ```

-The library provides `ParcelableSerializer` (recommended), `SerializableSerializer` and
+The library provides `ParcelableSerializer` (recommended), `SerializableSerializer`,
-`StaticSerializer`.
+`StringSerializer` and `StaticSerializer`.
 The static serializer should be your very last resource.

 ## BaseSource / BasePresenter

 Elements provides two basic (still abstract) implementations called `BaseSource` and `BasePresenter`.
-Together, they allow the display of three special placeholders.
+Together, they allow the display of some special placeholders.
 Each placeholder will have a layout
 resource (override the defaults with `set*ViewRes()`) and private lifecycle callbacks if you need.

 #### Pagination placeholders